NationalSecurityAgency/ghidra/Ghidra/Features/PyGhidra/src/main/py/README.md

 __3.0.2__
 * Fixed an issue that prevented [`pyghidra.analysis_properties()`](#pyghidraanalysis_properties) from having access to all of the analysis properties.
+* Fixed issues related to the PyGhidra API inadvertently squashing exceptions

 __3.0.1__
 * Fixed `AttributeError: module 'pyghidra' has no attribute 'program_conext'` when performing a